kairos-io/kairos/docs/content/installation/_index.md

 # Installation

-Provisioning of kairos into nodes can be performed in different ways.
+Provisioning of Kairos into nodes can be performed in different ways.
-This section guides you into provisioning kairos into your nodes by use-case.
+This section guides you into provisioning Kairos into your nodes by use-case.